Deep Reinforcement Learning with Spiking Q-learning: Experiments

 \subsubsection{The Performance of DSQNs on Atari Games}

-The DSQN is compared with DQN and Converted SNN (ANN-SNN)~\cite{tan2020strategy}, where DQN and ANN-SNN are re-run under the same experimental setting for a fair comparison.
+The existing co-learning methods of hybrid framework aim to use vector state and continuous action space (simulated on MuJoCo~\cite{todorov2012mujoco}) to solve continuous control tasks, which is difficult to migrate directly to tasks with image state and discrete action space (i.e. Atari game).
+Therefore, the DSQN is compared with DQN and Converted SNN (ANN-SNN)~\cite{tan2020strategy}, where DQN and ANN-SNN are re-run under the same experimental setting for a fair comparison.
 As shown in Table \ref{tab:perf}, DSQN achieves better or comparable performance with DQN on most games.
-In addition, the learning of DSQN is more stable and could handle over-estimation well on most games, as shown in Figure \ref{fig:curves} (see the supplementary for the learning curves of all Atari games).
+Moreover, the learning of DSQN is more stable and could handle over-estimation well on most games, as shown in Figure \ref{fig:curves} (see the appendix for the learning curves of all Atari games).
 It indicates DSQN could control an agent effectively, and provides a promising way to the energy-efficient control tasks.
-In addition, DSQN also outperforms ANN-SNN on most games using fewer simulation time-steps $T$.
+The simulation time $T$ is set to 500 (ANN-SNN) and 8 (DSQN), respectively.
+Therefore, DSQN outperforms ANN-SNN on most games using fewer simulation time-steps.
 The reason is that ANN-SNN is limited by the trained ANN, while DSQN is trained directly from the environment.